top of page

 Smart Tools that Make Gardening and Horticulture Therapy Easier [*]:

-There are so many ways how gardening and indoor plants boost your mental well-being.
+There are so many ways in which gardening and indoor plants boost your mental well-being.
 They can reduce stress, anxiety, and symptoms of depression.
-They also boost creativity and productivity while putting you into a calmer mood.
-Ultimately these factors lead to a better overall mood. [*][*]
+They also boost creativity and productivity while putting you in a calmer mood.
+Ultimately, these factors lead to a better overall mood. [*][*]

 Gardening can be a form of grounding - it offers you quiet time devoted specifically to get in touch with the earth, which can help you feel centered and lower your physiological and psychological stress.